 Some dental emergencies are caused by accidents that come out of nowhere; for example, you might get hit in the face while playing sports and end up with broken teeth.
 On the other hand, certain emergencies may be linked to dental issues that slowly grow worse over time, such as a toothache caused by advanced decay.
 It’s best to call our office as soon as you realize that you have an emergency situation on your hands; it’s never a good idea to delay care any longer than necessary.
 Here are some examples of common dental emergencies that our team can help you with.

 You shouldn’t let fears of a large dental bill stop you from getting the care you need when you’re suffering from a serious dental problem.
-Not only will our team be transparent about the cost of your emergency care, but we can also help you find ways to make it more affordable.
+Especially since our team will be transparent about the cost of your emergency care and also help you find ways to make it more affordable.
 After giving you an estimate that you can rely on, we’ll walk you through your payment options so that you can start making a plan that’s right for both your smile and your bank account.

 Keys to Preventing Dental Emergencies